Red Blood Cell Lineage

-Overall, the size of an RBC decreases as it matures.
+Overall, the size of an erythrocyte decreases as it matures.
 Chromatin becomes more coarse and clumped as it becomes less transcriptionally active.
-The cytoplasm will also become pinker with more Hgb being formed and less blue due to decreased RNA.
+The cytoplasm will also become pinker with more Hemoglobin being formed and less blue due to decreased RNA.
 The nucleus will shrink in size until it is ejected and becomes a reticulocyte.

 Pronormoblast (rubriblast)

-Cytoplasm is dep blue with perinuclear hof.
+Cytoplasm is deep blue with perinuclear hof.
 Nucleoli present.

 Basophilic Normoblast (Prorubricyte)